 Paying with NFC

 Using NFC-enabled mobile payments is very simple.
-Once your card has been uploaded you your phone, you’re good to go.
+Once your card has been uploaded to your phone, you’re good to go.

 When you want to make a payment, simply unlock your phone and hold it up to the merchant’s card reader or card terminal.
 If you have multiple cards loaded, you’ll have to select the correct one.